dhatanian/ansible-tomcat-grails/README.md

 Note the `,` comma which is necessary for Ansible to know this is an IP address as opposed to an inventory file.

+The script will ask for the SSH username and password of the VM you want to run the playbook on.

 You can also configure an inventory file if you prefer.

 NB: The first execution can take time, especially the Gradle build as it needs to download all the dependencies.